ros2/rcutils/QUALITY_DECLARATION.md

 Changes are required to make a best effort to keep or increase coverage before being accepted, but decreases are allowed if properly justified and accepted by reviewers.

-Current coverage statistics can be viewed here:
+Current coverage statistics can be viewed [here](https://ci.ros2.org/job/ci_linux_coverage/85/cobertura/src_ros2_rcutils_src/)

 ### Performance [4.iv]

 `rcutils` follows the recommendations for performance testing of C code in the [ROS 2 Developer Guide](https://index.ros.org/doc/ros2/Contributing/Developer-Guide/#performance), and opts to do performance analysis on each release rather than each change.
+Soon to be defined if this package requires performance testing and how addresses this topic.

 ### Linters and Static Analysis [4.v]